Dragorad/Music-intervals-learnRe/README.md

         'Example',
-        'If the test involves only a few seconds for each answer, you will get 20 points minus the number of seconds to answer.', ' If you give yourself 15 seconds for thinking, you will have 5 points for each correct answer.', 'If the test includes small seconds, small and large tertiers for each answer you will get 60 points minus the number of seconds.', 'If the seconds are 5 for the answer you will get 55 t.
+        'If the test involves only a few seconds for each answer, you will get 20 points minus the number of seconds to answer.', ' If you give yourself 15 seconds for thinking, you will have 5 points for each correct answer.', 'If the test includes small seconds, small and large thirds for each answer you will get 60 points minus the number of seconds.', 'If the seconds are 5 for the answer you will get 55 t.
 Every wrong answer takes as many points as you can for a faithful answer. '

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).